leafsphp/leafMVC-docs/cmd/README.md

       --ansi            Force ANSI output
       --no-ansi         Disable ANSI output
-  -n, --no-interaction  Do not ask any interactive question

-Available commands:
-  console           used to run leaf console help              Displays help for a command list              Lists commands serve             command use to start php server on a port start             command use to start php server on a port d d:controller      used to delete a controller db db:migrate        used to run migrations db:rollback       used to run migrations db:seed           used to run seeds g g:api-controller  command to generate controller file g:controller      command to generate controller file g:helper          command to generate helper file g:migration       A command used to create migration g:model           A command used to create model g:template        command to generate a new vein template ui ui:auth           Scaffold basic login and registration views and routes
+  -n, --no-interaction  Do not ask any interactive question -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug Available commands: example       Testing example command help          Displays help for a command list          Lists commands serve         Run your Leaf app stalk         Interact with your application d d:controller  Delete a controller d:model       Delete a model d:template    Delete a template db db:migrate    Run the database migrations db:rollback   Rollback all database migrations db:seed       Seed the database with records g g:controller  Create a new controller class g:helper      Create a new helper class g:migration   Create a new migration file g:model       Create a new model class g:template    Create a new vein template ui ui:auth       Scaffold basic login and registration views and routes
 ```

 <br>